 ***Do not use canned or cooked chickpeas here- it just will not work here!
 Chickpeas must be raw, dry chickpeas soaked in water until plump, but uncooked!

 Make doubly sure the soaked chic peas are drained really well before blending.
 If they are too wet, they may not stick together.
 Use only 4 cups.

-To freeze falafels, carefully place cooled falafels in a ziplock bag in a single layer.
-(Or place on a sheet pan, freeze, then zip lock) Reheat in a microwave or toaster oven.
+Reheat falafels in a microwave or toaster oven.
 I usually wrap in foil for the first 10-15 minutes in the oven, then open the foil to let them crisp up a bit.

-Keywords: Baked falafel recipe, falafel recipe, authentic falafel recipe, falafels, baked falafels, easy falafels, vegan falafel recipe
+Keywords: falafel bowl, falafel bowls, mediterranean falafel bowl, Baked falafel recipe, falafel recipe, authentic falafel recipe, falafels, baked falafels, easy falafels, vegan falafel recipe